We have a friend who told us real estate prices had peaked in 1998.

 Stick with us for a moment and let's take a peak at some charts to illustrate why trying to predict real estate prices is a fool's game.

-Did all the people who have been calling for a real estate crash in Canada since 2007 predict the Bank of Canada would drop rates like this over the next 8 years?
+Did all the people who have been calling for a real estate crash in Canada since 2007 predict the Bank of Canada would keep rates at historic lows over the next 15 years?

 Does anyone really know the exact effect on housing of all the immigrants pouring into Canada and the Ontario real estate market?